UTCTL/EnvironUITracker/README.md

 ```

 ##### STEP G
-Step G was actually already explained in Step F, so here we are just going to go over how `GET` requests work in this particular context.
+**Step G** was actually already explained in **Step F**, so here we are just going to go over how `GET` requests work in this particular context.
 If you are pretty comfortable with `GET`/`POST` requests, you can skip this step.

-To understand how the server-side script (`api.php`) receives the ajax request we will briefly voer the `$_GET`, `$_POST`, and `$_REQUEST` variables.
+To understand how the server-side script (`api.php`) receives the ajax request we will briefly go over the `$_GET`, `$_POST`, and `$_REQUEST` variables.
 As mentioned on the [Data Collection documentation](https://github.com/UTCTL/Environ/tree/master/Assets/Scripts/EnvironModules/Tracker#step-c), the way php deals with requests (at least for our purposes) can get either `GET` or `POST`.
 The main difference is that `GET` can be seen by anybody, while `POST` can't.
 For instance: A `GET` request can be easily built by attaching parameters to the script url.
 I.e./ `server/api.php?action=pull&sessionid=1`.
 For a `POST` request, you can send in the same parameters but the url will not change.
 I.e./ `server/api.php`.

 In order to retrive the sent infromation in your script, you have to access the `$_GET` associative array if it was a `GET` request, and `$_POST` if it was a `POST` request.
 If you are unsure of what type of request was sent, you can still access the data through the `$_REQUEST` associative array.
 So for the above example, we can access the data like so:
 ```php